Dome: South Asian domes

-The earliest examples include the half-domes of the late 13th century tomb of Balban and the small dome of the tomb of Khan Shahid, which were made of roughly cut material and would have needed covering surface finishes.
+The earliest examples include the half-domes of the late 13th-century tomb of Balban and the small dome of the tomb of Khan Shahid, which were made of roughly cut material and would have needed covering surface finishes.
 Under the Lodi dynasty there was a large proliferation of tomb building, with octagonal plans reserved for royalty and square plans used for others of high rank, and the first double dome was introduced to India in this period.
 The first major Mughal building is the domed tomb of Humayun, built between 1562 and 1571 by a Persian architect.
 The central double dome covers an octagonal central chamber about 15 meters wide and is accompanied by small domed chattri made of brick and faced with stone.
-Chatris, the domed kiosks on pillars characteristic of Mughal roofs, were adopted from their Hindu use as cenotaphs.
-The fusion of Persian and Indian architecture can be seen in the dome shape of the Taj Mahal: the bulbous shape derives from Persian Timurid domes, and the finial with lotus leaf base is derived from Hindu temples.
+Chhatris, the domed kiosks on pillars characteristic of Mughal roofs, were adopted from their Hindu use as cenotaphs.
+The fusion of Persian and Indian architecture can be seen in the domed shape of the Taj Mahal: the bulbous shape derives from Persian Timurid domes, and the finial with lotus leaf base is derived from Hindu temples.
 The Gol Gumbaz, or Round Dome, is one of the largest masonry domes in the world.
 It has an internal diameter of 41.15 meters and a height of 54.25 meters.
 The dome was the most technically advanced built in the Deccan.
 The last major Islamic tomb built in India was the tomb of Safdar Jang (1753–54).
 The central dome is reportedly triple-shelled, with two relatively flat inner brick domes and an outer bulbous marble dome, although it may actually be that the marble and second brick domes are joined everywhere but under the lotus leaf finial at the top.